DFE-Digital/architecture/principles/identity-principles.md

 **Why?**

-* We maintain alignment with the [architecture principles](../enterprise-architecture-principles/#10-use-open-standards).
+* We maintain alignment with the [enterprise architecture principles](../enterprise-architecture-principles).

 * Open Standards ease integration burden on services.